uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 Try to find common elements between accepted strings.
 For example: in English, days of the week all end in "day".
-However, be wary of students over simplifying their FSAs to take advantage of this, as it could lead to invalid input being accepted.
+However, be wary of students oversimplifying their FSAs to take advantage of this, as it could lead to invalid input being accepted.

 {panel end}